deepjavalibrary/djl/docs/development/development_guideline.md

 ```
 If you do fail the format check, the easiest way to resolve it is to run the gradle `formatJava` target to reformat your code.

+## Documentation Conventions

+DJL should have good and clear documentation for the sake of users learning about it and about deep learning.

+The most basic element of our documentation is the javadoc.
+Javadoc is required in most classes and methods by checkstyle.
+We try to follow the javadoc standards for the most part.
+The javadoc should begin with a sentence ending in period.
+Then, there should be an empty line and then optionally some additional paragraphs of description that each are prefixed with `<p>` and separated by newlines.
+Then, there should be the parameters, return values, and other attributes which do not end in a period.

+### Deep Learning Concepts

+DJL documentation will also coincide with various deep learning concepts that users may or may not be familiar with.
+Some of these include the various operations and blocks, activation functions, loss functions, optimizers, datasets, and models.

+For all of the topics that are associated with a particular method or class (and can be defined in that javadoc), you should try to include the following information:
+- 1-3 sentence summary of what the topic is (note that other terms in the summary should link to their respective definitions) assuming that users don't have familiarity with the topic
+- A link to the paper indicated with an anchor tag with the text "paper", possibly some additional anchor tags to other sources that help explain it
+- 1-3 sentence summary of historical context(when it was created and why).
+- 1-3 sentence guidance of why or why not to use it (pros and cons, is it still commonly used today)
+- A latex formula (if appropriate) should go after the above information and before any other miscellaneous information and the attributes

+The goal is not to explain everything.
+It is to explain just enough that a user who sees it has a high level understanding of what it is and how to act on the information.

+For larger topics which do not have a corresponding javadoc section, they should link to an outside source that helps explain it.
+If possible, that source should be the d2l-java book.

 ## Build

 This project uses a gradle wrapper, so you don't have to install gradle on your machine.
 You can just call the gradle wrapper using the following command: